d12frosted/elpa-mirror/melpa/sqlformat-readme.txt

 Provides commands and a minor mode for easily reformatting SQL using external programs such as "sqlformat" and "pg_format".

-Install the "sqlparse" (Python) package to get "sqlformat", or "pgformatter" to get "pg_format".
+Install the "sqlparse" (Python) package to get "sqlformat", or "pgformatter" to get "pg_format", or "sqlfluff" (Python) to get "sqlfluff",

 Customise the `sqlformat-command' variable as desired.
 For example, to use "pgformatter" (i.e., the `pg_format` command) with